echicken/doorparty-connector/README.md

 it to connect to the *interface* and *port* that you have specified in *settings.json*.

+##Notes

+These instructions assume that you want to run DoorParty Connector on the same machine that is hosting your BBS.
+There is however no technical requirement that you do so.
+If you choose to run DoorParty Connector on another server, you can simply tell your BBS software or RLogin door to connect to an address and port of your choosing.

 ## Disclaimer

 This software is provided without any warranty.
 By installing it, you agree to